 The Court declared inadmissible the exception of unconstitutionality in the part related to the review of the constitutionality of Article 4 a) and a/1) of the Law no. 269 of 12 December 2008 on the polygraph test.

-This judgment is final, cannot be appealed, shall enter into force on the date of its deliverance, and shall be published in the Official Gazette of the Republic of Moldova.
+This judgment of the Constitutional Court of Moldova is final, cannot be appealed, shall enter into force on the date of its deliverance, and shall be published in the Official Gazette of the Republic of Moldova.

 This is an English language courtesy translation of the original press-release in Romanian language.